 The severity of your injury plays an important part in determining reasonable compensation.
 An injury such as the loss of a toe is significantly different from the loss of a leg.
 Both injuries deserve compensation, but at different rates.
 There are four types of disabilities classified as part of the Defense Base Act.
-They include:

 - Permanent total disability,

 - Permanent partial disability, and

 Whether you are able to continue performing your current job or maintain the same earning potential despite the injury is an important piece of information when determining how to calculate Defense Base Act settlements.

 Unlike a regular personal injury case, Defense Base Act settlements do not take into account “pain and suffering.”
 This means it is crucial to accurately calculate future costs associated with your work-related injury.